Sammykrishna/foundationpose-ros2/README.md

 ## Background

 This project is part of my M.Sc.
 Mechatronics studies at RWU Weingarten, building on earlier work in autonomous manipulation and sensor fusion.
-The goal is to get to a point where a robot arm can pick up an arbitrary object from a table — no markers, no object-specific training — purely from a depth camera and a mesh file.
+The goal is to get to a point where a robot arm can pick up an arbitrary object from a table, no markers, no object-specific training, purely from a depth camera and a mesh file.

 ---